youwen5/web/routes/+luminite.typ

 #let todo = sym.ballot
 #let in-progress = emoji.clock

-This is a system for building a static site generator using Typst as the primary way of setting content.
+This is the software that builds this website.
+It is a custom system for building a static site generator using Typst as the primary way of setting content.
 This page is my todo-board where I plan out and track feature implementation.
 The source code is available on
 #link("https://github.com/youwen5/luminite")[GitHub].

 Big picture next steps: get metadata working, and generate some more advanced pages that rely on introspecting the system at build time.
+Then work on smoothing around the corners, hot reload, caching.

 == Started

 - #in-progress Set up a templating system that can embed the HTML (see #link("https://github.com/vidhanio/hypertext")[hypertext]).
   - #in-progress Introspection on the site at build time.
-  - #todo Integrate metadata system into templating system.
+  - #done Integrate metadata system into templating system.
-  - #todo Component system so site can share common header, footer, nav, etc.
+  - #done Component system so site can share common header, footer, nav, etc.
 - #in-progress Figure out how to do metadata...should be able to extract it from Typst source files?
+  - #todo Metadata is now possible, but slow.
+I'm thinking of doing a cache system where we keep a `.json` or `.toml` file that caches extracted metadata in `.luminite` for fast development (and a switch in the code to skip inspecting metadata and trust the cache).
+    - Eventually once we have file-watching hot reload this file will work better.
+But it's faster than multi-second build steps.
+    - Maybe also look into extracting multiple pieces of metadata at once.
+If not possible in Typst CLI, then will have to wait until CLI is replaced by embedding the `typst` create directly.

 == Triage

 - #todo Set up syntax highlighting with #link("https://docs.rs/syntect/latest/syntect/html/index.html")[syntect] or #link("https://github.com/tree-sitter/tree-sitter/tree/master/highlight")[tree-sitter-highlight].
+- #todo Set up the meta-pages that collect posts automatically.
+- #todo #smallcaps[rss]/Atom feed.

 == Done